nikitavoloboev/data/focusing/rules.md

 - Only bookmark personal information and links.
 The rest should be available via [curated lists](https://github.com/learn-anything/curated-lists#readme) or [awesome lists](https://github.com/sindresorhus/awesome#readme).

 ## Videos
 - Watch talks and tutorials at 1.25+ speed.
-Unless it hurts coprehension than watch it at slower speeds.
+Unless it hurts comprehension than watch it at slower speeds.

 ## Information
 - Don't save unnecessary information.
 This mostly concerns tracking data and the like.
 More data is not always better.
 Quality and purposeful data is.